QuickLogic-Corp/qorc-sdk/qf_apps/qf_bootloader/flashing-loading-changes.rst

 TinyFPGAProgrammer
 ~~~~~~~~~~~~~~~~~~

-- Add support for the `--appfpga` param which will flash the FPGA image into the APPFPGA partition.
+- Add support for the :code:`--appfpga` param which will flash the FPGA image into the APPFPGA partition.

   It will also add the required metadata (CRC, SIZE, IMAGE_INFO) in the APPFPGA Metadata section.

-- Add support for a new `--mode` param to denote the use case scenario.
+- Add support for a new :code:`--mode` param to denote the use case scenario.

   Examples for the use case scenarios:

-  1. M4 only - `--mode m4`
+  1. M4 only - :code:`--mode m4`
-  2. FPGA only - `--mode fpga`
+  2. FPGA only - :code:`--mode fpga`
-  3. M4 + (independent)FPGA - `--mode m4-fpga` or `--mode fpga-m4`
+  3. M4 + (independent)FPGA - :code:`--mode m4-fpga` or :code:`--mode fpga-m4`
-  4. M4 + FFE (future) - `--mode m4-ffe` or `--mode ffe-m4`
+  4. M4 + FFE (future) - :code:`--mode m4-ffe` or :code:`--mode ffe-m4`
-  5. M4 + FPGA + FFE (future) - any order of `m4`, `fpga` and `ffe` in `--mode m4-fpga-ffe`
+  5. M4 + FPGA + FFE (future) - any order of :code:`m4`, :code:`fpga` and :code:`ffe` in :code:`--mode m4-fpga-ffe`

-  Add logic, which will, depending on the `mode` argument value, will set the `IMAGE ACTIVE FLAG` value of the corresponding flash partition.
+  Add logic, which will, depending on the :code:`mode` argument value, will set the :code:`IMAGE ACTIVE FLAG` value of the corresponding flash partition.

-  For example, with `--mode fpga`, the FPGA partition will be marked ACTIVE, and others (M4/FFE/...) will be marked as INACTIVE.
+  For example, with :code:`--mode fpga`, the FPGA partition will be marked ACTIVE, and others (M4/FFE/...) will be marked as INACTIVE.

-  Add logic, which can support reading or setting only the `mode` param from flash memory, without needing to actually flash images too.
+  Add logic, which can support reading or setting only the :code:`mode` param from flash memory, without needing to actually flash images too.

   For example both of the below usages are ok:

-  1. `qfprog --port /dev/ttyACM0 --m4app output/bin/m4app.bin --mode m4` will set the mode as well as flash the image.
+  1. :code:`qfprog --port /dev/ttyACM0 --m4app output/bin/m4app.bin --mode m4` will set the mode as well as flash the image.
-  2. `qfprog --port /dev/ttyACM0 --mode m4` will set the mode only.
+  2. :code:`qfprog --port /dev/ttyACM0 --mode m4` will set the mode only.

 Bootloader
 ~~~~~~~~~~

-As per the Flash Memory Map changes, the booloader will use the `IMAGE ACTIVE FLAG` and decide to load the corresponding images.
+As per the Flash Memory Map changes, the booloader will use the :code:`IMAGE ACTIVE FLAG` and decide to load the corresponding images.

 We would use the following order of loading in the general case: